 This isn’t to poke fun at anyone.
-These are real difficulties that can be tremendously frustrating, and sometimes nearly impossible, to work through, especially without the use of real-time tension readings.
+These are real difficulties that can be tremendously frustrating, and sometimes nearly impossible to work through, especially without the use of real-time tension readings.
 There is hope however!
-It is absolutely possible to rehydrate extremely dry soils even during periods of high water use, and even with difficult soils.
+It is absolutely possible to rehydrate extremely dry soils even during periods of high-water use, and even with difficult soils.
 More on that further down.

-Before we get too far looking for answers to fix the issue.
-Let’s consider Benjamin Franklin’s axiom, “An ounce of prevention, is worth a pound of cure.”
 Irrigation through the summer months is so much easier if you never let things dry out too much in the first place.
 Soils are kind of finicky.
 They like things to be just right, especially if they have any significant amount of clay in their texture.

-I used to think that the drier a soil, the more “thirsty” it was, and so the more readily it would allow water to infiltrate.
+I used to think that the drier a soil, the “thirstier” it was, and so the more readily it would allow water to infiltrate.
 However, I have discovered the opposite to be true.
 Soils are a complicated mix of molecules, layers, layers within layers, organic matter, microorganisms, and minerals.
 All of these components interact with each other in chemical and physical ways that influence the way water is adsorbed by the soil.
-The resulting affect is that soils that have become extremely dry do not readily take in water.
+The resulting effect is that soils that have become extremely dry do not readily take in water.
 To a great degree, dry soils become hydrophobic.
 When water makes contact with a dry soil, it must dissolve salts and minerals, expand clay particles, and create new physical pathways into the soil before the water itself can enter the soil pores.
 All of this change takes time.
 And so, we find that rehydrating dry soils takes time.

-A dry soil can easily be overwhelmed by quantities of water and will easily begin to slough water off the surface, resulting in runoff and ponding.
+Dry soils can easily be overwhelmed by quantities of water and will easily begin to slough water off the surface, resulting in runoff and ponding.
 At the opposite end of the spectrum, very wet soils do not like to take in water either.
 If you look at a chart demonstrating the hydraulic conductivity (Ksat or infiltration rate) of a soil, you will notice that the more wet a soil is, the more slowly it takes in water.
-This is pretty clearly due to a physical property of soils, specifically clay in soils.
+This is pretty clearly due to the physical property of soils, specifically clay in soils.
 Clay particles are shaped as flakes, teeny tiny flakes made out of layers of changing materials.
-When a soil is dry, the individual clay flakes nestle together.
+When the soil is dry, the individual clay flakes nestle together.
 Nothing holds them apart.
 But as water is added, water molecules sneak in between the flakes and begin to push them apart, thus making the soil expand.
 By the time a soil reaches saturation, the clay flakes are expanded so large that the pathways previously used by water entering the soil are almost completely cut off, and severely limit the quantity of water that can enter the soil, thus limiting the infiltration rate.
 Essentially, hydrated soils become “sealed” off to additional water.

 That’s the easy part, prevention.
-Understanding your soil and how to react to tension data, you change they way you irrigate and keep the soil from ever getting overly dry.
+Understanding your soil and how to react to tension data, you change the way you irrigate and keep the soil from ever getting overly dry.
 However, Murphy’s Law is always at play and sometimes we lose control.
 Generally, I see three causes of loss of deep moisture:

-- Equipment Trouble: Plugged pumps, well issues, leaks in pipes, a myriad of issues can occur and they tend to occur at critical times when the system is being used the most.
+Equipment Trouble: Plugged pumps, well issues, leaks in pipes, a myriad of issues can occur, and they tend to occur at critical times when the system is being used the most.
 Sometimes, repair just can’t happen quickly enough and as a result the field will dry out.